 The rear of the Acer GN246HL gaming monitor is quite plain.
 All the inputs are pointed outwards and there is no cable management.

-Without the stand, the monitor is one of the thinnest we have tested so far.
+Without the stand, the monitor is one of the thinnest we have tested.

 The Acer GN246HL Bbid has a mediocre native contrast ratio, in line with other TN monitors.
 In dark environments, blacks look more like gray.
 However, when viewed in the presence of ambient light this is less noticeable.